 Marathon runners need enough carbohydrates and liquids to guard their bodies against glycogen depletion.
 Glycogen is the prime fuel source for distance runners and needs replenishment throughout a marathon.

 Human bodies need fuel from food and hydration to perform optimally, especially when athletes run marathons challenging their energy reserves.
+Anybody who is experimenting with intermittent fasting should serious reconsider doing so on the race day of a marathon!

 While you could feasibly run a marathon on no food, you’re probably going to regret your decision and enter a whole new world of pain if you try.